how to diet without going broke

 Some (small) adjustments that allow you to optimize your menu

-• The normal pasta is cheaper than the whole pasta, moreover it does not make much difference in nutritional level.
+• Normal pasta is cheaper than wholemeal pasta, plus it doesn't make much difference nutritionally.

-• White label rice (mainland, pingo doce, etc.) is generally cheaper than other more reputable brands.
-Nutritionally does not (almost) change anything and those who consume many carbohydrates possibly notice positive impacts on the budget with this change.
+• White brand rice (continente, pingo doce, etc.) is generally cheaper than other more reputable brands.
+Nutritionally, (almost) nothing changes and anyone who consumes a lot of carbohydrates will probably notice positive impacts on their budget with this change.

-• Save calories and budget by cooking with a good non-stick frying pan and, if necessary, olive oil / coconut oil spray (I usually use extra virgin olive tree spray).
+• Save calories and budget by cooking with a good non-stick frying pan and, if necessary, olive oil/coconut oil spray (I usually use extra virgin olive oil spray).

-• Chicken and tuna are cheaper than salmon and noble cuts of cow, use the first in greater quantity, thus cutting calories and possibly a few euros in the budget.
+• Chicken and tuna are cheaper than salmon and prime cuts of beef, use the former in greater quantity, thus ending up cutting calories and possibly a few euros from your budget.

-The fat missing from this exchange can be replaced by dried fruit butter and olive oil, for example.
+The missing fat from this exchange can be replaced with nut butter and olive oil, for example.

 • Frozen vegetables are cheaper than fresh ones.

-Now let the ?anti-frozen??
+Now let the “anti-frozen” defenders come.
 Frozen vegetables will always be a better option than not eating them at all.

 • The same rule applies to canned goods.
 They are delicious, cheap and practical.